artynova/mediaworks/README.md

 A [Hex Casting](https://github.com/gamma-delta/HexMod) addon with miscellaneous additions and quality-of-life improvements, aiming to diversify the Hex Casting experience while staying true to the base mod's theme.

-## Building notes

-- [Curios](https://github.com/TheIllusiveC4/Curios) API crashes the javadoc generation task on forge, apparently due to a mismatch between mappings that javadoc can't figure out despite the dependency configuration with remapping.
-To build the main jar despite the javadoc jar failure, build with `--continue`.

 ## Credits

 - The [Hex Casting](https://github.com/gamma-delta/HexMod) mod, of course.